adamfowleruk/mljs/planning.md

  - NodeJS: SSL no auth (default user)
  - NodeJS: Support 'anyauth' option, much like curl (i.e. auth method auto detection)
  - Support current functionality against MarkLogic V7
- - New V7 functionality (as and when required)
+ - New V7 functionality
   - Dynamic search options
   - Alerting
- - Widgets: Support for using widgets in non ML 6 REST webapps, and embedding widgets remotely, via W3C CORS support (i.e. cross site support)
+ - Widgets: Support for using widgets in non ML 6 REST webapps, and embedding widgets remotely, via W3C CORS support (i.e. secure cross site scripting support)
  - Widgets: Navigable charts / co-occurence - clicking sets facet value

 Targets for 1.2 (Oct 2013)
- - More support for server management (namespaces, indexes, service extensions, update REST instance configuration, XSLT transform management)
- - Widgets: Administration widgets (mainly aimed at pre-sales developers, not sysadmins)
- - CSV and TSV utilities
- - support arbitrary XPath for searches (if possible)
- - allow upload and use of XSLT for result transform
+ - Widget: Situational awareness and search renderer app (from BF sim)
  - Widget: Table - allow binding of JSON search results to jQuery table (for example)
  - Widget: Table - allow binding of XML search results to jQuery table (for example)
  - Widget: Tree - browse JSON/XML documents in search results as a tree
  - Widget: Timeline (point in time and start / stop dates)
  - Widget: Rose - direction (N, S etc) and time (12 and 24 hour) - arbitrary categories
- - Widget: Situational awareness and search renderer app (from BF sim)
- - NodeJS: Provide REST API proxy within NodeJS wrapper
- - Browser: Support REST API proxy within general javascript and nodejs javascript code
  - Widgets: File upload (multiple)
  - Widgets: (multi) Upload progress bar
- - Widgets: Abstract enough to plug in Version 5 REST Wrapper results, as required (Corona?)
- - IN PROGRESS Core: Structured Search Builder
  - TEST Browser: prototype.js binding

+Targets for 1.4 (Dec 2013)
+ - More support for server management (namespaces, indexes, service extensions, update REST instance configuration, XSLT transform management)
+ - Widgets: Administration widgets (mainly aimed at pre-sales developers, not sysadmins)
+ - CSV and TSV utilities
+ - support arbitrary XPath for searches (if possible)
+ - allow upload and use of XSLT for result transform

 Not applicable / dropped / postponed targets
  - N/A sensible to/from json settings (Default on &format=json on server)
  - N/A documented on WIKI - Generate JavaScript API docs and publish somewhere browseable on the web
  - N/A Support nested cts:search (if possible)
  - N/A (We use JSON EXCLUSIVELY for configuration, XML only appears in errors and search result content) - Samples for XML use, equivalent to some of the existing JSON samples (not exhaustive)
+ - Widgets: Abstract enough to plug in Version 5 REST Wrapper results, as required (Corona?)
+ - NodeJS: Provide REST API proxy within NodeJS wrapper
+ - Browser: Support REST API proxy within general javascript and nodejs javascript code

 ## Past Releases